Thanks to some really epic summer-like weather recently, I’ve been working on the landscape in the garden and yard areas.

-5. Arrange planks on top of support boards as desired, then attach with screws from the top.
+5. Position the stepping planks on top of support boards where desired, then attach with screws from the top, using outdoor deck screws.

 Because the walkway was curved, the right side of the boards touch while the left side of the boards are slightly spaced.

 And as you can see here, the black support boards practically disappear!
+All you see is a pretty walkway along the mulch path.
 Perfect!

 So are you even ready to see how cute this turned out?!

-I love the incorporation of the garden-themed stencils, however you could design your walkway any way you wish!
+I personally love theming the wooden pathway with garden stencils, however you could design your timber walkway any way you wish!

 Stencil design tips:

-No need to worry if the entire stencil doesn’t fit.
-I simply use bits and pieces of the stencil which ultimately further customizes your projects anyway!
+No need to worry if the entire stencil doesn’t fit on a step plank.
+A trick I use is to simply use bits and pieces of the stencils to achieve the perfect fit, which ultimately further customizes your projects anyway!

 Locally Grown Herbs was teamed up with part of Shipping Crate Stamps for a random crate stamped look.